NCBI-Hackathons/NovoGraph/README.md

 ```
 ## Execute BAM2ALIGNMENT.pl
-## This first step will output a text file '*.sortedWithHeader' which is to be input into the next script, 'FIND_GLOBAL_ALIGNMENTS.pl'.
+## This first step will output a text file '*.sortedWithHeader' which is to be input into the next script, FIND_GLOBAL_ALIGNMENTS.pl
 ## (Here we place outputs into the subdirectory '/intermediate_files'.)
 perl BAM2ALIGNMENT.pl --BAM SevenGenomes.bam
                       --referenceFasta GRCh38_full_plus_hs38d1_analysis_set_minus_alts.fa